Buchi Emecheta: Early life

+Marriage and personal life

+In 1960, she married Sylvester Onwordi, a schoolboy to whom she had been engaged since she was 11 years old.
+Later that year, she gave birth to a daughter, and in 1961 their younger son was born.

 Onwordi moved to London for his studies, and Emecheta joined him there with their first two children in 1962.
 In the next six years, she would give birth to five children; three daughters and two sons.
 According to Emecheta, her marriage was an unhappy and sometimes violent one; details of which she would incorporate in her autobiographical book, Second Class Citizen.
 To keep her sanity, Emecheta wrote in her spare time.
 However, her husband was deeply suspicious of her writing, and he ultimately burned her first manuscript, The Bride Price, which was eventually published in 1976.
 She had had to rewrite it after the earlier version was destroyed; as she later said, "There were five years between the two versions."

 At the age of 22, pregnant with her fifth child, Emecheta left her husband.
 While working to support her children alone, she earned a B.Sc.
 (Hons) degree in sociology in 1972 from the University of London.
 In her 1984 autobiography, Head above Water, she wrote: "As for my survival for the past twenty years in England, from when I was a little over twenty, dragging four cold and dripping babies with me and pregnant with a fifth one—that is a miracle."
 She would go on to gain her PhD from the university in 1991.

-Writing
+Writing career

 Keeping a diary, Emecheta typed up episodes about her experiences of Black British life and sent them to the weekly New Statesman magazine, at the time edited by Richard Crossman, who in 1971 began to publish Emecheta's sketches in a regular column.
 A collection of these pieces became her first published book in 1972, In the Ditch (Barrie and Jenkins).
 This semi-autobiographical documentary novel chronicled the struggles of a main character named Adah, who is forced to live in a housing estate while working as a librarian to support her five children.
 Emecheta's second novel, Second-Class Citizen, which also drew on her own experiences, was published two years later (Allison and Busby, 1974).
 In 1979, a revised edition of In the Ditch was published by Allison and Busby, where both In the Ditch and Second Class Citizen were eventually published in one volume under the title Adah's Story (1983).
 These books introduced Emecheta's three major themes, which were the quest for equal treatment, self-confidence and dignity as a woman.

 Her later works Gwendolen (1989, also published as The Family), Kehinde (1994) and The New Tribe (2000) differ in some way, as they address the issues of immigrant life in Great Britain.
 Most of her fictional works are focused on sexual discrimination and racial prejudice, informed by her own experiences as both a single parent and a black woman living in the United Kingdom.